Chief Tom Blount

 Tom Blount (c.
 1675 – c.
 1731) was a Tuscarora chief best known for his role in the Tuscarora War.
 During the conflict, he allied with the British colonies of North Carolina and South Carolina.
 He and his allies in the northern band of the Tuscarora fought alongside British colonists against the southern band after Blount was promised full control over the Tuscarora and a permanent alliance with the British if they did so.
 In 1712, Blount was able to capture southern Tuscarora chief Hancock, who was executed by the colonists.
 This would ultimately lead to the demise of the southern Tuscarora.
 In 1713, Blount's band had all but secured victory.
-Members of the southern band began to move north to New York and joined the Iroquois tribe.
+Members of the southern band began to move north to New York and joined the Haudenosaunee or Iroquois League.
 There would still be small skirmishes and raids until 1715.

 Early life

 Blount was born in 1675 and grew up in the Upper Towns located near the Tar and Roanoke Rivers.
 His name matches the names of two prominent Englishmen in the area.
 There are disputes about how Blount got his name.
 One main theory is that he was adopted by an Englishman and was given the name.
 Another theory is that he was the illegitimate son of an Englishman and a native woman.

 During his childhood, Virginia traders routinely visited the area.
 Through interaction over the years, Chief Tom Blount developed a speaking knowledge of English.
 This would help him after his rise to power.
 Blount lived in a matrilineal society and came to chiefdom through his mother's side of the family.
 Due to the contact he experienced early in life and his ability to speak the language, Blount allied himself and his people with the English settlers in North Carolina.